KFS-developer/Calculator/README.md

 # Simple Calculator
 A basic calculator built using HTML, CSS, and JavaScript.
 This project features a clean and responsive design with a simple user interface.

-Features
+Features:-
-✅ Perform basic arithmetic operations: Addition, Subtraction, Multiplication, and Division.
+✅ Perform basic arithmetic operations: Addition, Subtraction, Multiplication, and Division.<br>
-✅ Clear display with a C button.
+✅ Clear display with a C button.<br>
-✅ Interactive UI with hover effects.
+✅ Interactive UI with hover effects.<br>
 ✅ Built with pure JavaScript (no libraries required).

 How to Use:-